 There are several ways to incorporate chia seeds into your diet.
 They are flavorless and will take on any flavor that you add to them.
 It’s also important to note that they can absorb 10-12 times their weight in liquids.

-• Add to water: Some people make chia water by mixing 1/4 c chia seeds with 4 cups of water.
-Since the seeds offer no flavor so you may want to add flavor to this by adding a small amount of fruit juice.
+- Add to water: Some people make chia water by mixing 1/4 c chia seeds with 4 cups of water.
+Since the seeds offer no flavor you may want to add flavor to this by adding a small amount of fruit juice.

-• Add to a salad or any spreads: Sprinkle chia seeds over salads or a spread or dip.
+- Add to a salad or any spread: Sprinkle chia seeds over salads or a spread or dip.
 They could also be blended into spreads, such as hummus.

 Where to Buy Chia Seeds